capawesome-team/capacitor-file-opener/README.md

 This means...

-- The source code will be published as soon as [our GitHub Sponsors goal](https://github.com/sponsors/capawesome-team) is reached.
+- New features will be published as soon as [our GitHub Sponsors goal](https://github.com/sponsors/capawesome-team) is reached.
-- Any GitHub sponsor with a [sponsorware tier](https://github.com/sponsors/capawesome-team?frequency=recurring) gets **immediate access** to our sponsors-only repository and can start using the project right away.
+- Any GitHub sponsor with a [sponsorware tier](https://github.com/sponsors/capawesome-team?frequency=recurring) gets **immediate access** to the latest updates.

 ## Terms